ThibaultFillion/strengths/documentation/apiref.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the part of the interface that is not directly accessible from "import strengths".
-You'll need to import their respective modules in order to access their features
+You will need to import those specific modules in order to access their features :

 .. toctree::
   rdengine